Raj01Patel/CodePen-Clone/README.md

   3. **Open in a Code Editor:** Open the project folder in your preferred code editor.
   4. **Start the Application:**
   5. The application should now be running locally.
 ---

-## Contributing:
-- We welcome contributions from the community.
-If you would like to contribute to the project, please follow these steps:
-  1. Fork the repository.
-  2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-  3. Make your changes and commit them: `git commit -m 'Add feature XYZ'`.
-  4. Push to your forked repository: `git push origin feature-name`.
-  5. Create a pull request on the original repository.
----

 ## License: